 The statement pointed out that the Romanian government will find new partners for the project, according to Newtalk.

-An agreement was signed by Romania last May, stipulating that the two countries would cooperate to establish a joint project venture company with China accounting for 51% of the shares, BalkanInsight reported.
+An agreement was signed by Romania last May, stipulating that the two countries would cooperate to establish a joint project venture company with China accounting for 51 percent of the shares, BalkanInsight reported.

 Romania actually began preparations to construct reactors at the Cernavoda nuclear power plant as early as 10 years ago, per reports.
 At that time, there were many companies competing for bids, including Chinese and European firms; however, only CNNC prevailed.